Weight loss isn't always linear.

 New research shows most of it actually gets converted into carbon dioxide, which we then breathe out.

-But when those fat cells go away (yay!) it's actually extremely common for water to swoop in and take their place.
+But when those fat cells shrink (they never go away for good) it's actually extremely common for water to swoop in and take their place.
 That leads to a couple of key issues for anyone on a weight loss program:

 - When water retention is high, the scale may not move, making you think progress has stalled